benjr70/Smart-Smoker-V2/docs/index.md

 `npm run bootstrap`

 This should install all apps in the project.
-To run each one please see appropriate tab above
+To run each one please see appropriate tab above running each app locally should all connect and run together without extra config

 ## Project layout